 Staged Mandatory Water Conservation and Rationing

-Stage 1: Customers may water outdoor landscapes up to three days per week (two days per week for Nipomo).
+Stage 1: Customers may water outdoor landscapes up to two days per week.
 All watering should occur before 8 am or after 7 pm, and should not exceed 10 minutes per station.

 Stage 2 (current stage for Cypress Ridge and Nipomo): Irrigation restrictions from Stage 1; $2.50 emergency surcharge per CcF over allocation